HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   )
 }}

-This year, we're adding a new chapter on [Artificial Intelligence (AI)](#the-impact-of-artificial-intelligence-ai) to the Web Almanac.
+This year, we're adding a new section on [Artificial Intelligence (AI)](#the-impact-of-artificial-intelligence-ai) to the Web Almanac.
 AI is changing how we build websites, write code, generate content, optimize performance, and interact with interfaces.
 It already plays a growing role in accessibility work, from generating image descriptions and captions to assistants that help teams find and fix issues.

 At the same time, AI introduces risks and unanswered questions.
 There's no reliable way yet to see when AI has created or assisted in creating a website.
 Language models are trained on code and content that often contain accessibility problems.
 Automated descriptions or patterns can easily miss context, user intent, or nuance.
 Broader concerns about data use, environmental impact, and encoded bias directly affect who benefits from AI on the web and who is harmed or excluded.